nasa/bplib/README.md

 ## 3. Build with Make
 ----------------------------------------------------------------------

+#### Prerequisites

+1. To build the static and shared libraries, the only prerequisites are the __make__ build system and a compiler toolchain (by default __gcc__).

+2. To build the Lua extension used for unit testing (and useful for any user implemented Lua applications), then you need to have Lua installed on your system.
+For Ubuntu, type `sudo apt install lua5.3`, and for CentOS, type `yum install epel-release && yum install lua`.
+Only Lua version 5.3 has been tested.

+3. Tailoring the build to provide unique system prerequisites is accomplished by providing a custom configuration makefile.
+See `posix.mk` as an example.
+If you custom file is called `{my_config_makefile}` then the following commands would be used:
+   * `make CONFIG={my_config_makefile}`
+   * `sudo make CONFIG={my_config_makefile} install`

+#### Building

-Go to repository root directory and execute the following commands:
+To build everything, including the language bindings, go to repository root directory and execute the following commands:
 * `make`
 * `sudo make install`

+To build only the static and shared libraries, use the following commands:
+* `make lib`
+* `sudo make install`

-This will build the following binaries:
+The default makefile produces the following binaries:
 * `build/libbp.so.<version>` - shared library
 * `build/libbp.a` - static library
 * `bindings/lua/build/bplib.so` - lua extension module

-And perform the following installations:
+And performs the following installations:
 * `/usr/local/lib`: bplib libraries
 * `/usr/local/inc`: bplib includes
 * `/usr/local/lib/lua/5.3`: lua extensions and helper scripts